 Bike the Black Forest, Germany

 The Black Forest may be best known for its cuckoo clocks and stickily indulgent gâteaux, but this lush mountain region is also growing in popularity as a haven for bikers and hikers.
-Crisscrossed with trails, it’s a fabulous spot for a ride in high summer, through an idyllic landscape of sun-soaked vineyards, tranquil lakes and quaint chalets (with echoes of those cuckoo clocks).
-You could even bike your way along the Badische Weinstraße, a route leading through the wine-growing Baden region, timing your visit to coincide with one of the many summer wine festivals.
+Crisscrossed with trails, it’s a fabulous spot for a ride in high summer when the days are warm, through an idyllic landscape of sun-soaked vineyards, tranquil lakes and quaint chalets (with echoes of those cuckoo clocks).
+You could even bike your way along the Badische Weinstraße, a route leading through the wine-growing Baden region, timing your visit to coincide with one of the many summer wine festivals in August.

 Chow down on New England lobster, Maine, USA

-Maine is justly proud of its lobster.
+Maine is justifiably proud of its lobster.
 The cold-water crustacean has been farmed along the coast here for generations, thriving in the chilly, clean water.
 There’s no shortage of places to dine on prime specimens, from fancy restaurants to casual lobster shacks, where you can enjoy your juicy tails and claws in the salty open air.
-Lobsters are farmed year-round but the annual Lobster Festival makes Maine one of the best places to visit in August, an old-school celebration of all things lobster, with fun and games, a big parade – and the world’s biggest lobster steamer.
+Lobsters are farmed year-round but the annual Lobster Festival in Rockland makes Maine one of the best places to visit in August.
+The festival is an old-school celebration of all things lobster, with fun and games, a big parade – and the world’s biggest lobster steamer.

 Escape the crowds in Umbria, Italy

-In August, when all of Italy is on holiday, the locals flock to the mountains and coast – to be avoided, unless you enjoy crowds, queues and general chaos.
-The landlocked region of Umbria shares many of the attributes of its bigger, glitzier neighbour, Tuscany – picture-perfect hill towns, sun-dappled olive groves, great food and wine – but it’s cheaper, more down-to-earth and refreshingly quiet in August.
+In August, when all of Italy is on holiday, the locals flock to the coast – to be avoided, unless you enjoy crowds, queues and general chaos.
+Instead, enjoy some peace and quiet in the landlocked region of Umbria.
+It shares many of the attributes of its bigger, glitzier neighbour, Tuscany – picture-perfect hill towns, sun-dappled olive groves, great food and wine – but it’s cheaper, more down-to-earth and refreshingly quiet in August.
 Hole up in a hilltop villa or get back to nature at an agriturismo, and spend your days exploring gorgeous medieval towns such as Perugia, Assisi and Todi, chilling out at tranquil Lake Trasimeno or sampling the earthy local cuisine.